You must not be an employee, although you may carry non-executive posts on the boards of companies, foundations or other organizations.

 Malta levies personal income taxes on a residence and domicile basis.
-An individual is deemed to be a tax resident if he or she spends more than half year in the country, and is deemed to be domiciled in Malta if its permanent home is in Malta.
-Become a Maltese citizen does not automatically make you a tax resident or deemed to be domiciled in Malta.
+An individual is deemed to be a tax resident if he or she spends more than half year in the country, and is deemed to be domiciled in Malta if their permanent home is in Malta.
+Becoming a Maltese citizen does not automatically make you a tax resident or deemed to be domiciled in Malta.

-Maltese ordinarily residents and domiciled in Malta are subject to personal income tax on their worldwide income and capital gains.
+Maltese ordinarily resident and domiciled in Malta are subject to personal income tax on their worldwide income and capital gains.

-Maltese ordinarily residents and not domiciled in Malta are taxed on their income and capital gains arising in Malta and on income arising outside Malta that is remitted to Malta.
+Maltese ordinarily resident and not domiciled in Malta are taxed on their income and capital gains arising in Malta and on income arising outside Malta that is remitted to Malta.